operator-framework/community-operators/docs/testing-operators.md

 ## Testing with scorecard

-If your Operator is up and running you can verify it's working as intended using it's APIs.
+If your Operator is up and running you can verify it is working as intended using its APIs.
 Additionally you can run [operator-sdk](https://github.com/operator-framework/operator-sdk/blob/master/doc/test-framework/scorecard.md)'s `scorecard` utility for validating against good practice and correctness of your Operator.

 Assuming you are still in your top-level directory where `my-operator/` is your bundle location and an environment variable called `KUBECONFIG` points to a running `minikube` or OpenShift cluster with OLM present: